Active Geo-Replication for Azure SQL Database

 - Planned Failover

-- The process of switching application access to an active secondary database as part of a planned operation such as a disaster recovery drill.
+- The process of switching application access to an online secondary database as part of a planned operation such as a disaster recovery drill.
 Planned failover does not require forced termination and so does not result in data loss.

 - Unplanned Failover